Konamiman/MSX-UNAPI-specification/docs/MSX UNAPI specification 1.1.md

 * +3: Maximum segment number of the secondary mapper
 * ...

-The table contains four entries depending on how many mappers are present in the system.
-For each mapper, an entry exists containing the slot number and the maximum available segment number (this will be FEh for 4MB mappers, since segment FFh can't be used, see [Section 2.8](#28-rule-8-avoid-segment-number-ffh)).
-At least the first entry of the table is always used; unused entries have the slot number set to zero.
+The table contains at least one and at most four entries, one for each of the memory mappers present in the system.
+Each entry contains the slot number and the maximum available segment number (this will be FEh for 4MB mappers, since segment FFh can't be used, see [Section 2.8](#28-rule-8-avoid-segment-number-ffh)).
+There's a zero byte after the last entry.

-**NOTE:** Previous versions of this document incorrectly stated _"The end of the table is always indicated by a zero byte (even if all four entries are filled)_".
+The reduced mappers table is needed when [the standard mapper support routines](#appendix-a-the-standard-mapper-support-routines) are not present and has two uses:

+1. It allows to translate mapper indexes to mapper slot numbers when using CALL_MAPI.

-This table is needed when using the routine that calls a routine in a mapped RAM segment with inline routine identification: the slot number is specified as an index in this table (from 0 for the first entry, up to 3 for the fourth entry).
-The maximum available segment number is provided to help RAM based implementations to decide in which segment should they be installed; normally they should provide the user the option to decide which segment to use, and default to use the maximum segment number available of one of the available mappers if the user does not provide any segment number.
-(Note that this applies when running under MSX-DOS 1 only, since MSX-DOS 2 provides its own set of mapper support routines)
+2. It informs implementation installers about how many mappers are present in the system and how many segments each one has, without the need to manually perform memory tests.
+Normally these installers should provide the user the option to decide which segment to use, and default to use the maximum segment number available of one of the available mappers if the user does not provide any segment number.
+(Note that this if the standard mapper support routines are available, ALL_SEG should be used to properly allocate a segment instead)

 The installation code for every API implementation that is to be installed on a mapped RAM segment must check if the RAM helper is installed in the system (by using the procedure based on a EXTBIO call described above).
 If not, the implementation installer has two options: either install a RAM helper by itslef, appropriately patching the EXTBIO hook so that the RAM helper can be discovered by using the explained procedure; or refuse to install, thus requiring the user to previously install a RAM helper in order to install that implementation.
 This way, client applications can always safely assume that the RAM helper is installed if implementations that reside in mapped RAM are installed.